CYCBrian/wk-18-social-network-api/README.md

 - **Delete Single Thought**:  send a DELETE request  with the endpoint of /api/thoughts/:thoughtId

-- **Add New Friend**:  send a POST request with the endpoint of /api/thoughts/:thoughtId/reactions/:reactionId
+- **Add New Reaction**:  send a POST request with the endpoint of /api/thoughts/:thoughtId/reactions/:reactionId and the following req.body:

+      {
+		"reactionBody": "Unsubscribe",
+		"username": "CYCBrian"
+      }

-- **Delete Single Friend**:  send a DELETE request with the endpoint of /api/thoughts/:thoughtId/reactions/:reactionId
+- **Delete Single Reaction**:  send a DELETE request with the endpoint of /api/thoughts/:thoughtId/reactions/:reactionId

 ## Demo